Efficient Image Generation with Variadic Attention Heads: Conclusion

 \section{Conclusion}

 In this work we present StyleNAT, which shows a highly flexible generative network able to accomplish generation on multiple types of datasets.
-The Hydra-NA design allows for different partitions of heads to utilize different kernels and/or dilations.
+The Hydra-NA design allows for an arbitrary number of partitions of heads to utilize different kernels and/or dilations.
 This design allows for a single attention mechanism to combine various viewpoints and combine this knowledge to create a much more powerful architecture while remaining computationally efficient.
 Our work demonstrates that this style of architecture is able to achieve state of the art performance on image generation tasks.
-Our appendix also includes our novel attention map visualization technique that works for local attentions such as NA and Swin, along with a detailed investigation of the visual fidelity and origin of generative artifacts.
+It also demonstrates that attention based GANs are able to outperform convolution based ones.
+We also include our generalized attention map visualization technique that works for local attentions such as NA and Swin, along with a detailed investigation of the visual fidelity and origin of generative artifacts.
+Additionally, we note that the parameters in our method need not be fixed and can be learned.
+We believe such an investigation would be of interest to researchers with larger computational budgets and will likely lead to better results but increased instability.

-\paragraph{Acknowledgments.} This work was in part supported by the Intelligence Advanced Research Projects Activity (IARPA) under Contract No. 2002-21102100004.
-We also thank the University of Oregon, University of Illinois at Urbana-Champaign, and Picsart AI Research (PAIR) for their generous support that made this work possible.